pablisch/dev-environment-setup/README.md

 # Setting dev environment from scratch OS

+This file is personal notes on setting up the dev environment as a personal tool.

 It is likely to get to this point, you will already have installed Homebrew and Chrome, if not…

 Install homebrew: